einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/final-exam.md

 * pencils, erasers, or pens (blue/black ink preferred)
 * Your Bates ID

-_If you require a testing accommodation, official documentation must be commuicated well in advance to the instructor in order to arrange an equitable setup._

 ---

-## Readings, Listenings, & Guests You’re Responsible For
+## Readings, Listenings, & Materials

 Be able to identify, contextualize, and discuss **techniques, goals, and historical significance**.

-### Listenings, Readings

 Go back to our Schedule page and be sure you've listened to the musical and electronic works at least once.
 Review readings or notes you may have taken.
 Expect questions that connect readings/listenings to **electronic technique** (e.g., envelopes, treatment choices, montage) and to **context** (historical, aesthetic, technical constraints).